matteobrandetti/museum-visit-summarizer/README.md

 # museum-visit-summarizer
-A web application which makes a user to replay his/her museum visit
+A web application which makes a user to replay his/her visit of the [Haifa Museum](https://www.hma.org.il/eng).
 ## Repository Content
 ### Preprocessing script
+The **log-to-json.py** script makes us to extract the data from the `Museum data` folder and to organize them in a structed format as a `json` file.
+In particular, it creates a collection of *Visitor* objects and associates to them a *group number*, a list of *positions of interest (POIs)* and a list of *presentations* with attributes.
+It also filters out the *Visitor* objects which do not have any recorded movements among POIs.
 ### Web application
 The **acme-museum** engine makes you replay a visit of the [Haifa Museum](https://www.hma.org.il/eng) of a certain visitor of group.
 The input of the application is the
-`data.json` file, created by the **Post-Processing** script, which on turns extract and structures informations from the `Museum Data` directory.
+`data.json` file, created by the **Post-Processing** script, which on turns extracts informations from the `Museum Data` directory.
 The file is read internally by the Web App, a it makes us to populate the database.
-However, it is possible to upload it.
+However, it is also possible to upload it from the user interface.

 Given a certain visitor or group (indentified by a number), it constructs two distict **networks**, representing the movements of the visitor/group among positions of interest (**POIs**) (where sensors captures their movements) and among the museum rooms, visualized as *force-directed graph* through the **d3.js** library (pictures below).
 A user can interact with the networks by dragging and moving the positions or the rooms.

 The engine makes us also to visualize the **statistics** of a certain visit.
 Namely, if the visitor stayed more/less than average, if he/she enjoyed or interruped presentations.
 Moreover, it computes also the general statistics of the Haifa Museum for a certain day: (i) average time spent by the visitors/groups; (ii) number of visitors per hour (iii) number of visitors per room per hour.

-The exectuable file (.jar) of the Web App can be downloaded [here](https://drive.google.com/file/d/1c6hdJKcqEGeAgQrlpvVt5k_Wi1UKNT_e/view?usp=sharing)
+The exectuable file (.jar) of the Web App can be downloaded [here](https://drive.google.com/file/d/1c6hdJKcqEGeAgQrlpvVt5k_Wi1UKNT_e/view?usp=sharing) (usage and prerequisited described below).

 ### Position Graph
 ![picture](examplePositionGraph.PNG)